 Tinnitus is a symptom of what can be a complex hearing condition that often goes untreated because it is not readily diagnosed.
 Often the person dealing with tinnitus may not fully understand symptoms they are experiencing.
+Tinnitus symptoms are often described as a ringing in the ears, or as phantom sounds.
+Tinnitus can often be more complex in how it affects a person’s hearing and how it is perceived

 The First Signs: The Link Between Hearing Loss and Tinnitus